Pattern and Repetition in Art

 Photo credit: Larry Sanders

-Many of the artists used pattern and repetition in their works of art.
-Use the same themes with your students.
-Make sure everyone understands the meaning of each word, and then have them choose one of the things from your list to create their own art-inspired pattern on a sheet of paper.
+1. Have students choose one of the things from your list to create their own art-inspired pattern on a sheet of paper.

 Adaptation: For an activity focusing more on geometry, restrict your initial list to only the shapes and colors students saw.
-The website gallery will be particularly useful for this adaptation.